AnasNemrawi/reading-notes/reading-notes/AWS-Events.md

 ## AWS SQS vs SNS

-1. What is the difference betweeen SQS and SNS?
+1. What is the difference between SQS and SNS?

 - SQS: Message queuing service for decoupling components in distributed systems.